1. Network connectivity in ADHD¶

 - Impaired saccadic eye movements

-- Poorer attentional responses to a target
+- Poorer attention reactions to a target

-- Poor behavior planning (poor executive functions)
+- Poor behavioral planning (poor executive functions)

 1.11.2.
-Frontal cerebellar loop¶
+Frontal-cerebellar loop¶

-“Hot” executive functions involving “when.”
+“Hot” executive functions that concern the “when”.

-Correlated with problems with
+Correlates with problems with

 - Motor coordination